It’s a statement that appears self-evident: People who experience a problem are uniquely equipped to solve it.

 First, there is my own “truth” that living a problem provides unique insights into resolving it.
 So, in principle, I fully believe the statement that I opened with.

-Second, I am aware that “truth” is not universal, not objective, and each truth unfolds within other “truths” (or givens), and the greater the distance from a provable fact, the less we can rely on that truth as anything more than hearsay (at worst) or ideology (at best).
+Second, I am aware that “truth” is not universal and not objective, each truth unfolds within other “truths” (or givens), and the greater the distance from a provable fact, the less we can rely on that truth as anything more than hearsay (at worst) or ideology (at best).

 As for the concept of “the truth, the whole truth, and nothing but the truth?”